siefkenj/pretext-react/README.md

 to make a live dev-server.
 After this, when you update code, `node` will tell your web browser to automatically reload with the new code.
 However, this may cause issues with internally-cached data, so you may have to refresh the web browser.

+If you want to run your book to use the local version of your react build, set the `debug.react.local` to `yes` instead of of `debug.react.global`.

 #### Notes for Windows users